 The following post is at times grandiose, overly simplistic and blindly optimistic; but it deserves to be said.

-It also contains just a bit of colorful language, so if you're sensitive to that, please read some of our other, cleaner posts.
+It also contains just a bit of colorful language.
+If you're sensitive to that, please read some of our other, cleaner posts.

 I was talking to my parents the other day, and my mom mentioned that I'm cooking like my grandmother.
 With marrow bones, soup-making, and natural, whole foods....

 That was one of the best compliments I've ever received.
 Both of my Grandmothers were amazing cooks (as most of our grandmothers and great-grandmothers were.)